The prototype of “Morgann” by CALAMALO Aviation, what will it be used for?

 Available to scientific teams, the SEA EXPLORER CATAMARAN is a support platform.
 This offers state-of-the-art technical logistics at well-controlled costs (thanks to the nature of our structure and participatory scientific tourism in place).
 This eco-designed 25-meter catamaran.
 He specializes in submarines and acoustic marine research *.
 It will collect all types of data on the environment at sea.

-The project will be designed and customize in accordance with its missions:
+SEA EXPLORER CATAMARAN will be fitted out in accordance with its missions:

-- A platform will be used for the observation of marine mammals, sea turtles, fish and marine life.
+- A platform will be used for observing marine mammals, sea turtles, fish and marine life.

-- A conference room equipped with sound system and video projector.
+- A conference room that will be equipped with a sound system and video projector.

-- An “image” department will be fully furnished with a professional HD camera for the recording and film editing.
-An electronic microscope will also be given to the observation of marine plankton and microorganisms.
+- An “image” department that will be equipped with a professional HD camera for film recording and editing.

-* The acoustic technology was developed in collaboration with Professor Hervé GLOTIN (head of the dynamics of the Information Unit at LSIS UMR AMU and the University of Toulon)
+* We developed the acoustic technology in collaboration with Professor Hervé GLOTIN. (head of the dynamics of the Information Unit at the UMR LSIS of the UMA and the University of Toulon)